niravcodes/niravcodes.github.io/pages/it-rains-here-in-pokhara.md

 I go up to the counter and feel for my wallet - it isn't there!
 I'm struck for a moment (the guy on the counter notices this) then I realize that I had slipped it into my bag in the bus.
 Relief washes over, and I'm out of there as soon as I can.

 The rain is still falling; dusk has settled itself over the cityscape.
 I decide to walk a little further.
 Rain falls on the streets and the puddles; and on my blue umbrella.
-Had she been walking by my side, I would have told her that rainy twilight hurt even more.
+Had she been walking by my side, I would have told her that a rainy twilight hurts even more.